 In this comprehensive guide we’ll dig deep into how sentiment analysis works.
 We’ll explore the key business use cases for sentiment analysis.
 We’ll also look at the current challenges and limitations of this analysis.

 Sentiment analysis is used to determine whether a given text contains negative, positive, or neutral emotions.
-It’s a form of text analytics that uses natural language processing (NLP) and machine learning.
 Sentiment analysis is also known as “opinion mining” or “emotion artificial intelligence”.
+It’s a form of text analytics that uses various AI methods.
+Traditionally, sentiment analysis was automated using natural language processing (NLP) and machine learning.
+Most recently, Large Language Models (LLMs) such as ChatGPT have been successfully applied to this task.

 A key aspect of sentiment analysis is polarity classification.
 Polarity refers to the overall sentiment conveyed by a particular text, phrase or word.
 This polarity can be expressed as a numerical rating known as a “sentiment score”.
 For example, this score can be a number between -100 and 100 with 0 representing neutral sentiment.
 This score could be calculated for an entire text or just for an individual phrase.